 While the 20/20 story superbly explained reasons to question Carver's conviction, the author of this website feels the story could have been improved by introduction of the suicide theory of Yarmolenko's death, which is supported by scene evidence and was presented by the defense during closing arguments of Carver's trial.
-Instead, murder was assumed throughout, which reporter Elizabeth Vargas described with terms such as "brutal," "violent" and "life and death match" even though Yarmolenko's body was in good condition, displayed no defensive wounds, lacked any internal injuries, had unbroken fingernails and presented an intact hyoid bone, the most delicate neck bone which is usually broken in homicidal strangulation and rarely broken in suicidal strangulation.
+Instead, murder was assumed throughout, which reporter Elizabeth Vargas described with terms such as "brutal," "violent" and "life and death match" even though Yarmolenko's body was in good condition, displayed no defensive wounds, lacked any internal injuries, had unbroken fingernails and presented an intact hyoid bone, the most delicate bone in the neck which is usually broken in homicidal strangulation and rarely broken in suicidal strangulation.
 These and many other observations about the circumstances, scene and body could have been tapped by 20/20 to present a cohesive picture of evidence.

 In the trial transcript, March 18, 2011, page 359, closing arguments are replaced with this sentence, "Whereupon, Mr. Phillips, Mr. Stetzer and Mr. Ratchford presented their closing arguments to the jury."
 David Phillips presented the suicide theory during his portion of the closing arguments, and although his statements about suicide were quoted by multiple media outlets, only a few of those reports remain online at present.